dotnet/Open-XML-SDK/docs/Features.md

 ## Current Features

-The features that are currently available are described below and at what scope they are available.
-This is important, because and element by itself will not have any features available, while an element in one part may have different features than another part.
+The features that are currently available are described below and at what scope they are available:

 ### IDisposableFeature